 Some Davey volunteers are past veterans who used the day to pay respect to fellow men and women who fought before, during and after their time of service.

-“As a veteran, it means a lot,” said Terry Brier, Portland, OR residential tree service district manager.
+“As a veteran, it means a lot,” said Terry Brier, Portland, OR residential tree service.
 “For many veterans, this will be their final resting place.
 We need to make sure we honor the ones who serve and ensure these cemeteries are not only a memorial but also a place of beauty.”

 Throughout the service day, volunteers provided large and small tree and branch removals, raised tree canopies, and pruned and cleared ground debris.
 In all, Davey employees and volunteers from other tree companies enriched 27 National Cemeteries’ landscapes.